-- 14 The detained person is a vulnerable person as the detained person is a child/Aboriginal person/Torres Strait Islander/is of non-English speaking background/has impaired intellectual functioning/has impaired physical functioning. - 15 [Name] of [Address] is present at the place of detention as a support person for the detained person.
-The support person is [Specify relationship to detained person.] - 16 The following precautions have been taken in respect of the detained person because of the detained person's vulnerability: [Specify precautions.]
+- 9 The detained person has/does not have a legal representative. - 10 The detained person has/has not been informed of the right of the detained person, or the detained person's legal representative, to make representations to the authorised officer. - 11 The detained person, or the detained person's legal representative, has/has not requested to make representations to the authorised officer. - 12 I believe that the continued detention of the detained person is reasonably necessary to complete the investigation for the following reasons: [Specify reasons.] - 13 I believe that there is no reasonable alternative means of completing the investigation otherwise than by the continued detention of the person for the following reasons: [Specify reasons.] - 14 I believe that the following circumstances make it impracticable for the investigation to be completed within the 6-hour period that would apply if this application is refused: [Specify circumstances.] - 15 The detained person is a vulnerable person as the detained person is a child/Aboriginal person/Torres Strait Islander/is of non-English speaking background/has impaired intellectual functioning/has impaired physical functioning. - 16 [Name] of [Address] is present at the place of detention as a support person for the detained person.
+The support person is [Specify relationship to detained person.] - 17 The following precautions have been taken in respect of the detained person because of the detained person's vulnerability: [Specify precautions.]

-[17 and 18 are to be completed if a previous application for the warrant has been made and refused.
+[18 and 19 are to be completed if a previous application for the warrant has been made and refused.
 Attach a copy of the previous application to this Form.]

-- 17 The following are details of the refusal of a previous application: [Specify details.] - The additional information that I consider justifies the making of this further application is: [Specify details.]
+- 18 The following are details of the refusal of a previous application: [Specify details.] - 19 The additional information that I consider justifies the making of this further application is: [Specify details.]